codeforamerica/shiba/README.md

 - Set the Project SDK to Java 14 in `File > Project Structure`
 - Run the application using ShibaApplication run configuration

+### Start the local and test databases:

+This project uses docker compose to manage local and test databases.

+In order to start the databases, you need to have docker and docker compose installed and then you can invoke the following from the project directory:

+`docker-compose up -d`

+To stop the databases, run:

+`docker-compose down`

 ### Test:

 From the project root invoke